anthill/pheromon/README.md

 - `init/mySensorSimId`, when sensor needs to initialize.
 There is no content.
 - `status/mySensorSimId/type`, when a sensor status updates.
 The content is a string describing the actual status.
 - `measurement/mySensorSimId/type`, when a measurement is sent from sensor.
 The content is an array of measurements.
+- `cmdResult/mySensorSimId`, when a sensor processed a command sent from maestro.
+The content is a string describing the output of the command.

 *From* **maestro** *to* **sensor**:
 - `mySensorSimId`, when maestro sends command to sensor.
 The content is a string of the command.